tudasc/TypeART/README.md

 - `MPI` library: Needed for some tests, the [demo](demo), our [MPI interceptor library](lib/mpi_interceptor), and for logging with our TypeART runtime library within an MPI target application.
-- `OpenMP`-enabled clang compiler: Needed for some tests.
+- `OpenMP`-enabled Clang compiler: Needed for some tests.

-Other smaller, external dependencies are defined within the [externals folder](externals) (depending on configuration options).
+Other smaller, external dependencies are defined within the [externals folder](externals) (depending on configuration options), see Section 2.2.1.
 These are automatically downloaded during configuration time (internet required).

 ### 2.2 Building